kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 <img src="/assets/Merged portfolio initial returns.png" alt="Merged Portfolio Initial Returns">

-Depending on your level of familiarity with Python, this will be very straightforward to slightly overwhelming.
+Depending on your level of familiarity with ``pandas``, this will be very straightforward to slightly overwhelming.
 Below, I'll unpack what these lines are doing:

-- The overall approach you are taking is an example of split-apply-combine.
-A helpful overview of this can be found here.
+- The overall approach you are taking is an example of <a href="http://www.jstatsoft.org/v40/i01/paper" target="_blank">split-apply-combine</a> (note this downloads a PDF).
 -  The ``all_data[['Adj Close']]`` line creates a new <u>dataframe</u> with only the columns provided in the list; here ``Adj Close`` is the only item provided in the list.
--  Using this line of code, ``adj_close[adj_close['Date']==end_of_last_year]``, you are filtering the ``adj_close`` dataframe to only the row where the data's ``Date`` column equals the date which you earlier specified in the ``end_of_last_year`` variable.
+-  Using this line of code, ``adj_close[adj_close['Date']==end_of_last_year]``, you are filtering the ``adj_close`` dataframe to only the row where the data's ``Date`` column equals the date which you earlier specified in the ``end_of_last_year`` variable (2017, 12, 29).
 -  You also set the index of the ``adj_close_latest`` and ``portfolio_df`` dataframes.
 I did this because this is how you'll merge the two dataframes.
 The ``merge`` function, very similar to SQL joins, is an extremely useful function which I use very often.
 -  Within the ``merge`` function, you specify the left dataframe ( ``portfolio_df`` ) and our right dataframe ( ``adj_close_latest`` ).
-By specifying ``left_index`` and ``right_index`` True, you are stating that the two dataframes share a common index and you will join both on this.
+By specifying ``left_index`` and ``right_index`` equal True, you are stating that the two dataframes share a common index and you will join both on this.
 -  Last, you create a new column called ``'ticker return'`` .
-This calculates the percent return by dividing the ``Adj Close`` by the ``Unit Cost`` (initial purchase price for stock) and subtracting 1.
-This is similar to calculating a formula in excel and carrying it down, but in pandas this is accomplished with one-line of code.
+This calculates the percent return for each stock position by dividing the ``Adj Close`` by the ``Unit Cost`` (initial purchase price for stock) and subtracting 1.
+This is similar to calculating a formula in excel and carrying it down, but in ``pandas`` this is accomplished with one-line of code.

-You have started to take the individual dataframes for the S&P and individual stocks, and you are beginning to develop a 'master' dataframe which we'll use for calculations, visualizations and any further analysis.
-Next, you continue to build on this 'master' dataframe using pandas ``merge`` function.
+You are taking the individual dataframes for the S&P 500 and individual stocks, and you are beginning to develop a 'master' dataframe which we'll use for calculations, visualizations and any further analysis.
+Next, you continue to build on this 'master' dataframe with further use of pandas ``merge`` function.
 Below, you reset the current dataframe's index and begin joining your smaller dataframes with the master one.
 Once again, the below code block is broken out further in the ``Jupyter`` notebook; here I take a similar approach to before where I'll share the code below and then break down the key callouts below the code block.

 ```python